LeoDog896/ferret_api/SECURITY.md

 ## Reporting a Vulnerability

-If you find a security vulnerability, feel free to use the Github Security advisory system, or, for more personalized contact, send security vulnerabilties to leodog896@gmail.com, and I'll reply as soon as possible.
+If you find a security vulnerability, feel free to use the Github Security advisory system, or, for more personalized contact, send security vulnerabilities to leodog896@gmail.com, and I'll reply as soon as possible.